donkuri/learn-mathematics/index.md

 # Part II: Electives

 In this part, we give a few potential electives an undergraduate mathematics student might take.
 Most of these are graduate-level, but if you have worked through the previous part, you are more than prepared for graduate-level classes.
 Some classes are more advanced than others, and you can follow tracks found in part III if you'd rather not choose.
 Sadly, this is also where my biases will start to show.
 In some cases, I will mention books I have only looked at rapidly.
 There are many, many topics I do not know about or have never studied (especially at the graduate-level).
 This means that some recommendations are there in part due to community support and/or through someone who recommended it to me.
 I believe it is better to have them up rather than nothing, because it's at least a place to start.
-Nonetheless, I have at least looked at all of these before, there is no book placed here only on hearsay.
+Nonetheless, I have at least looked at all of these before, there is no book placed here on hearsay only, but some books I have only skimmed briefly, especially those that concern fields I have not studied in any meaningful depth.
+When that is the case, I explicitly mention it.

 In turn, some topics I have studied deeper (like geometry, analysis and especially algebra) will have more references and more topics will be discussed.
 If you are interested in subjects not covered here, it doesn't mean I don't like them or I do not consider them important, it is simply that I have not seen anything about them yet.